MuMu1018/dmp-mico-robot/README.md

 ### For C++ code:
-Download the dmpbbo package and follow the instructions in [INSTALL.txt](https://github.com/stulp/dmpbbo/blob/master/LICENSE.txt)
+Download the dmpbbo package and follow the instructions in README.md.

 `~$ cd catkin_ws/src`

 `~/catkin_ws/src$ git clone https://github.com/stulp/dmpbbo.git`

-#### Problem 1:
+#### Problems:
 No idea about how to use `sudo make install`, lack of understanding about making progress.

 + `~/catkin_ws/src$ cd dmpbbo`